-- (c) require periodic reports to the Secretary describing the progress of the recall; and - (d) provide notice to consumers to whom such article was, or may have been distributed. - (2) Vacation Of Order.
-If, after such a hearing, the Secretary determines that adequate grounds do not exist to continue the actions required by the order, the Secretary shall vacate the order. - (E) Remedies Not Exclusive The remedies provided in this section shall be in addition to and not exclusive of other remedies that may be available.
+- (dd) provide notice to consumers to whom such article was, or may have been, distributed. - (3) VACATION OF ORDER-If, after such a hearing, the Secretary determines that the adequate grounds do not exist to continue the actions required by the order, the Secretary shall vacate the order. - (4) REMEDIES NOT EXCLUSIVE-The remedies provided in this section shall be in addition to and not exclusive of other remedies that may be available.